Actively Recruiting

 You will not qualify if you...

-• Health conditions or metallic implants that prevent undergoing MRI
+• Health issues or metallic implants that prevent undergoing MRI

-• Unable to complete study requirements (inability to travel for in-person visits is allowed if remote participation is possible)
+• Unable to complete study requirements (note: inability to travel for in-person visits is not an exclusion; remote participation is allowed for those eligible)

 AI-Screening